Scrapbook making is a way of preserving photos and mementos that you can look back on and enjoy for many years to come.

-So what are the best types of adhesives to use when making a scrap book and what should be avoided?
-The following tips will help you out.
+So what are the best types of adhesives to use when making a scrapbook and what should be avoided?
+These scrapbook tips will help you out.

 Discover why what works to glue construction paper together may not necessarily work for adhering photos.

-Most glues designed to be used by children are washable glues and not acid-free.
-In your scrapbook making if you use a bottled liquid glue, there's a good chance that it will seep through the photos and most likely ruin them.
-Inexpensive glue sticks tend to leave little bumps under pictures if the glue doesn't adhere to the back of the photos smoothly.
+Most glues are designed to be used by children are washable glues and not acid-free.
+In your scrapbook making, if you use a bottled liquid glue, there's a good chance that it will seep through the photos and most likely ruin them.
+Inexpensive glue sticks tend to leave little bumps under pictures if the glue stick doesn't adhere to the back of the photos smoothly.

 Over time, the glue can become brittle and begin to flake.
-If you choose to use a glue stick, use an acid-free type and only glue the four corners of the photo and a small dab in the center or you can also use glue dots which in my opinion is the best for scrapbooking.
+If you choose to use glue sticks, use an acid-free type and only glue the four corners of the photo and a small dab in the center or you can also use glue dots which in my opinion is the best for scrapbooking.

 For some of your scrapbook layout ideas, you'll want to be able to secure a photo, but only temporarily.
 For example, as you create thank you cards for the gifts celebrating your child's first birthday, you want to include a picture of the birthday boy diving into his cake with his face.
 Rather than permanently attaching a picture or keeping it loose in the card, attach it to the front of the card using photo corners or a photo pocket.

-- Photo corners.
-You can purchase premade photo corners that come in a wide selection of colors or you can make your own corners out of card stock scraps.
+♥ Photo corners.
+You can purchase premade acid free photo corners that come in a wide selection of colors or you can make your own photo corners out of card stock scraps.
 Place your photo exactly where you want it and use a pencil to draw around the four corners.
-Remove the photo and adhere four photo corners.
-Now you can easily place your photo into the corners and the receiver can easily remove it and place the photo on the refrigerator door.
+Remove the photo and adhere to four photo corners.
+Now you can easily place your photo into the photo corner and the receiver can easily remove it and place the photo on the refrigerator door.

 A lot of beginner scrappers reach for the rubber cement to make a scrapbook.
 Although there are some acid-free types of rubber cement, it's just too messy of a choice.
-If you use too much of it, it will cause your photo to ripple and the glue will ooze out to the sides.
+If you use too much glue, it will cause your photo to ripple and the glue will ooze out to the sides.
 Also, if you do a quick touch up using your finger, you'll begin to stick to everything so I recommend sticking to a more user friendly glue stick or glue dots.

 For a fun effect, use foam mounting tape.

 The more you dabble with scrapbook making, the more you'll discover what adhesives work best for you.
-In most cases the photo tabs will be your best option.
-Hopefully these tips have helped take the "stickiness" out of knowing what works and doesn't work when adhering photos.
+In most cases, the photo tabs will be your best option.
+Hopefully, these tips have helped take the "stickiness" out of knowing what works and doesn't work when adhering to photos.